david-tejada/rango/readme.md

 ### Explicit Clicking

-With explicit clicking you have to precede every hint with word `click`.
+With explicit clicking you have to precede every hint with the word `click`.
 This mode prevents any misclicks at the expense of being a bit more tedious.

 ### Other Commands